pgtipping/Synthalyst/memory-bank/activeContext.md

    - Using Web Speech API for speech recognition and text-to-speech
    - Implementing a toggle UI for switching between text and voice modes
    - Storing audio URLs in the database for future reference
+   - Disabling noise reduction and echo cancellation for better voice quality
+   - Using real-time status messages instead of toast notifications for immediate feedback

 2. **Statistics API Implementation**: